Mauw94/lumi/README.md

 ### Or include a namespace for more functionality, such as the FileIO namespace
 These can be used like ```include fileio``` and all of its funtionality will be loaded into the current top environment.
-When you don't need the namespace anymore and want to clear it up we can call ```exclude fileio``` and the namespaces will be unloaded from the Env.
+When you don't need the namespace anymore and want to clear it up we can call ```exclude fileio``` and the namespaces will be unloaded from the environment.

 ### List specific functions